Sharley2729/BlogWebsiteProject/README.md

 Design
 - Custom images, layout, and styling.
-- Typography: Custom design for typography with at least 3 unique properties for each typography selector 1.
-Headers (h1 to h3 at minimum) <h1> 2.
+- Typography: Custom design for typography with at least 3 unique properties for each typography selector.
+Headers (h1 to h3 at minimum) <h1>.
 Paragraph Text <p> a.
 Bold b.
 Italic c.
 Underlined
   Links <a>
   Quotes
   Colors: At least 3 colors are used.